Nyerguds/MobiusMapEditor/MANUAL.md

 **\%localappdata\%\\Nyerguds\\**

 This should make you end up in the "AppData\\Local\\Nyerguds" folder under your Windows user folder.
-Removing this folder will clear all of the editor's user settings.
+Removing this folder (or, at least, all folders in there starting with "CnCTDRAMapEditor") will clear all of the editor's user settings.

 ## Configuration